abpframework/abp/docs/en/Modules/Identity.md

 ### Identity Security Log

-The security log can record some important operations or changes about your account.
-You can save the security log if needed.
+The security log system records some important operations or changes about your account (like *login* and *change password*).
+You can also save the security log if needed.

 You can inject and use `IdentitySecurityLogManager` or `ISecurityLogManager` to write security logs.
 It will create a log object by default and fill in some common values, such as `CreationTime`, `ClientIpAddress`, `BrowserInfo`, `current user/tenant`, etc. Of course, you can override them.